jwmunn/jwmunn.github.io/_posts/2017-10-23-cloud9-to-godaddy-wp-migration.md

 Login to your Cloud9 Wordpress Dashboard

-Go to Tools > Export > Download Export File
+Go to Tools > Export > Download Export File.
+This should download an `.xml` file.

 **3. Download Database**